zieren/eltern-emailer/text.md

 Primarily `*.eltern-portal.org` is supported:

-* Retrieves messages from the website and emails them to you (teacher &rarr; parent).
+* Retrieve messages from the website and email them to you (teacher &rarr; parent).
-* Receives emails from you and posts them on the website (parent &rarr; teacher).
+* Receive emails from you and post them on the website (parent &rarr; teacher).
-* Notifies you of upcoming events, news and substitutions (school &rarr; parent).
+* Notify you of upcoming events, news and substitutions (school &rarr; parent).

 Additionally, there is limited support for `schulmanager-online.de`:

-* Retrieves messages ("Elternbriefe")
+* Retrieve messages ("Elternbriefe")

 ## Project Status